 But it’s not over yet.
 Now, we are facing even more potential changes to WCB.

-Currently, the WCB is holding a consultation on proposed changes to their funding policies.
+The WCB held consultations on proposed changes to their funding policies.
 We have reviewed the proposals, and there is reason for major concern.
 As a result, we have made a submission urging the WCB to not go ahead with any policies that negatively target local business.
 These are some of the proposed policies which raise concern:

 - If the board is in an overfunded position and a refund is initiated, only a portion would be returned to employers.
 The remainder would be allocated towards worker initiatives decided by the WCB;

 - The timing and amount of issuing refunds to businesses would be decided at the discretion of the Board; and

 - Special funding levies would only be refunded to employers if they have been charged for three consecutive years;

 We will keep you posted on what happens with these changes, and what we’re doing to fight them.
 Stay tuned!